 - Whether your academic profile fits the universities requirements.

-- Arrange for 10-13 sets of transcripts in sealed covers from your college or university – some universities insist on university transcripts
+- Arrange for 10-13 sets of transcripts in sealed covers from your college or university – some universities insist on university transcripts/university attested mark sheets

 - Choose your recommenders (generally 3 recommendations are required, at least one of which should be from the educational institute last attended) and give them the necessary details – resume, copies of your mark sheets etc.

-- Start working on your Statement of Purpose (target date for completion 31 October 2013) and resume
+- Start working on your Statement of Purpose and resume

 - Take the GRE and TOEFL exams latest by 20 December